-On 30 March 2023, Direct Line Insurance Group plc subscribed for one share in U K Insurance Limited for a subscription price of £50 million.
-The share issued has a nominal value of £1 and accordingly the share issue involved a share premium of £49,999,999.
+On both 30 March 2023 and 14 September 2023 Direct Line Insurance Group plc subscribed for one share in U K Insurance Limited for a subscription price of £50 million.
+The two shares issued have a nominal value of £1 and accordingly have resulted in an combined increase in share premium of £99,999,998.
 This does not impact the solvency of the Group.